Letter to Shareholders

 Population growth and global economic development support further growth in demand for oil and gas.
 Fossil fuels are expected to remain the dominant sources of energy even in long-term forecasts.
 However, there is an increasing concern from stakeholders that the industry must work more proactively to reduce the carbon footprint.
 The Oil and Gas Climate Initiative consists of 13 energy companies, all clients of TGS, taking practical actions on climate change and reducing carbon footprint.
 As a member of UN Global Compact, TGS is committed to the principles and are taking actions to help clients reach their important goals.
 Industry collaboration is key, and through the multi-client model, TGS is working on facilitating more efficient utilization of seismic vessels helping to reduce the carbon footprint of our industry.

-Turning the page to 2017, market visibility remains limited.
-A potential recovery will depend on commodity prices, which will impact our customers' exploration budgets.
-Due to the exploration cuts, discovery of new hydrocarbon resources have been down to historically low levels over the past couple of years.
-This has driven reserve replacement ratios down to unsustainably low levels.
-Energy companies will need to increase exploration efforts at some stage in order to grow production levels in the longer term to meet the expected long-term growth in demand.
+As we are looking forward into 2019, we see indications of a further improvement in exploration spending.
+The speed of the recovery will depend on the stability of commodity prices and sustained cash flow generation by our clients.
+Discoveries of new hydrocarbon resources have been down to historically low levels over the past three years, largely driven by cuts in exploration spending.
+This has driven global reserve replacement ratios down to unsustainably low levels.
+Energy companies will need to increase exploration efforts in order to grow production levels in the longer term to meet the expected growth in demand.

-When energy companies return to the business of replacing the reserves that they are producing, they will need geoscience information.
-TGS' unique culture, people and quality library assures that it will be the leading company providing this information when companies return to exploring for hydrocarbons.
+When energy companies return to the business of replacing the reserves that they are producing, they will need high-quality geoscience information.
+TGS’ unique culture, people and quality library assure that it will be the leading energy information company providing data to support their exploration and drilling decisions.

-On behalf of the TGS family, I would like to thank our shareholders and clients for their continued confidence in us.
-I would also like to thank our employees for all the hard work, passion and client focus during a challenging year for our industry.
+On behalf of the TGS team, I would like to thank our shareholders and clients for their continued confidence in us.
+I would also like to thank our employees for all the hard work, passion and client focus during another successful year for TGS and our shareholders.